 Think about it: Imagine scrolling through Facebook when you see a friend posted a link from a blog talking about their favorite things to do in your town.
 You open the blog post, and the list probably contains links (backlinks) to the websites of the places the blogger listed.

 If your website is listed (and linked to) in that post, the backlink isn’t just helping your website rank higher in search results.
 It’s also possible that some of the people who follow that blog are going to click the link to check out your business.

 How to Get Started With Link Building

-While link building might seem like a hands-off process, successful link building campaigns are very much hands-on.
+Successful link building campaigns are a hands-on activity.
+Get out there and start connecting with websites, content writers, editors, and local community contacts.
 I mean, sure you could sit around and wait for those links to come to you, but we don’t recommend it.

 Now that you’ve got the basics down, let’s talk about what you should and shouldn’t do in link building.

 Do This to Build Links the Right Way: